Philip Klutznick: Career

 Klutznick's views on Middle Eastern issues were often controversial in the American and international Jewish communities.
 He considered himself a Zionist, and a strong defender of Israel, but encouraged dialogue with Arab groups and leaders.
 In 1975, he served on a "Middle East Study Group", sponsored by the Brookings Institution, which produced a report encouraging both Israeli and Arab concessions and active involvement by the US government.
 In 1981, he travelled to Israel, Saudi Arabia, Jordan, Syria, Egypt and the West Bank as part of a private group to meet with leaders in government, education, military affairs, business and communications, as well as political dissidents.
 The resulting "Seven Springs Report" attempted to provide a base of knowledge and understanding for the conduct of future negotiations and peace plans.
 In June 1982, Klutznick joined with Nahum Goldmann, former president of the World Jewish Congress, and Pierre Mendès France, former prime minister of France, to issue the "Paris Declaration", encouraging an end to Israel's siege of Beirut and negotiation with the Palestine Liberation Organization (PLO) to ensure regional peace and security.
 Klutznick's involvement in each of these reports and statements prompted both widespread support and protest from Jewish organizations and individuals.

 In January 1980, Klutznick began service as U.S. Secretary of Commerce under 39th President Jimmy Carter.
 He took office at the age of 72, making him the oldest first-time appointee to cabinet in U.S. history.
 That record was broken in 2017 when Wilbur Ross became Secretary of Commerce at the age of 79.
 Klutznick had long-standing relationships with Vice-President Walter Mondale and U.S. Secretary of State, Cyrus Vance and his ties to the Carter administration were further strengthened by his significant role in Arab-Israeli peace talks.
 His appointment was viewed by some critics as an effort to strengthen Carter's status among Jewish voters.
 Klutznick's tenure was marked by the economic recession and inflation that characterized the later years of the Carter administration, Carter's unsuccessful bid for re-election, and the completion of the 1980 census.

 Personal life

 Klutznick married Ethel Riekes in 1930.
 They had six children, Bettylu, Richard, who died in early childhood, Thomas, James, Robert and Samuel.
 Ethel Klutznick died in 1996.
 Philip M. Klutznick died of Alzheimer's disease on August 14, 1999.

-He served as president of the Chicago Bulls franchise in 1973.
+Klutznick was part of an investment group led by Arthur M. Wirtz that purchased the Chicago Bulls on 25 July 1972 and sold controlling interest in the franchise to Jerry Reinsdorf on 8 February 1985.

 His daughter, Bettylu Saltzman, is widely credited with helping launch President Barack Obama's political career.
 She introduced the then-community organizer to David Axelrod in 1992.